dkary/dfgraph/README.md

 The most obvious limitation is that code is inherently flexible, and I won't be able to capture all the ways people might program.
 For example:

-- We can misidentify dependencies due to name scoping (e.g., column "d" vs. dataframe "d") with non-standard evaluation (e.g., in `dplyr`).
+- We can misidentify dependencies due to name scoping (e.g., dataframe$column "d" vs. global variable "d") with non-standard evaluation (e.g., in `dplyr`).

 However, I suspect that I can capture enough of the common data science coding patterns for the package to nonetheless be useful (more details in [Proof of Concept](ref/POC.md)).